search ]

 1. Using the Classic Editor Plugin

 The Classic Editor plugin restores the WordPress editor and editing screen to what it was before WordPress 5.0.
-By default, the plugin will remove all traces of the new “Block Editor” introduced by Gutenberg, as well as the widget in the dashboard that encourages site administrators to try this new editor.
+By default, the plugin removes all traces of the block editor introduced by Gutenberg.

-After installing the plugin, you can set which editor to use through Settings > Writing in the WordPress control panel, as shown in the image below:
+After installing the plugin, you can set which editor to use through Settings > Writing in the WordPress admin panel:

 2. Using the Disable Gutenberg Plugin